-Odissi Dance This dance form originated from the state of Odissa (formerly known as Orissa).
+Odissi Dance: This dance form originated from the state of Odisha (formerly known as Orissa).
 Odissi was predominantly performed by women.
-In the modern era men have joined women in performing the odissi dance.
+In the modern era men have joined women in performing the Odissi dance.
 Like other dances even this dance is based on dance drama combination on mythological stories.
-The only difference between this dance form and other classical dances include Tribhang posture which means it deals with head, bust and torso.
+The only difference between this dance form and other classical dances includes Tribhang posture which means it deals with head, bust and torso.

 The prayer offered also include their Gurus and to other dancers.
 While performing Nritta no song is sung.
 It is just slow hand movements along with neck, eyes, torso movements.
 Next comes the Nritya and later Natya part is done.
 The concluding part of the dance is called as Moksha.